 - For a financial institution, Michael led an investigation of the underwriting practices of a major mortgage lender.
 Michael and his teams identified and contacted hundreds of former employees located across the US.
 Information obtained from the employees—in some instances provided in the form of affidavits—confirmed the lender’s poor practices.
-Moreover, Michael developed one witness, an analyst who reported directly to executive management, who told Michael how he warned the lender’s executives about problematic loan portfolios and identified reports he provided those executives concerning problem loans.
+Moreover, Michael developed one witness, an analyst who reported directly to executive management, who told him how he warned the lender’s executives about problematic loan portfolios and identified reports he provided those executives concerning problem loans.
 The reports had not been produced during discovery.
 With this information in hand, counsel reached a favorable settlement in the matter.

 Just the Facts